- Patient Support

 Contact the Department of Social Work at 713-792-6195 to inquire about the next group or to register a child.

 Groups are held at various times throughout the year and families must register before attending the program.
-Groups are held at MD Anderson Cancer Center in the medical center.
+Currently groups are held at MD Anderson Cancer Center in the medical center, West Houston, and The Woodlands locations.
 Attendance at all six meetings is strongly recommended.